aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/binarization/_index.md

 ## Usage scenarios

 Binarization is always used for text detection and automatic image corrections.
+Also, monochrome images take up significantly less disk space than full color images.